RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 - **Scalability**: Allows for each layer to evolve independently without affecting the other.
 - **Maintainability**: Improves clarity and organization by separating business rules for different roles.

-### Unit of Work Pattern
-The project implements a **Unit of Work** pattern alongside the repository pattern.
-This allows for the grouping of multiple operations into a single transaction, ensuring that changes are only saved once all modifications are complete.
-This approach enhances data integrity and consistency.

-**Benefits**:
-- **Enhanced Data Integrity**: Ensures that all changes are saved in a single transaction, preventing partial updates and maintaining consistency.
-- **Simplified Transaction Management**: Encapsulates transaction logic, making it easier to manage changes across multiple repositories.

 ## Validation
 Validation is handled using **FluentValidation**, which ensures that the application data is valid before processing it.